 Asakusa Samba Carnival

-If you thought the Samba Carnival only takes place in Rio de Janeiro, Brazil then you might be surprised to know that it’s celebrated in other countries around the world too.
-The Asakusa Samba Carrnival held each August in Tokyo’s Asakusa District is the largest carnival in the northern hemisphere and has been celebrated for more than 30 years now.
-If you happen to be in Tokyo during August then why not attend this vibrantly colorful festival?
-Find out when, where and how below.
+If you thought that the Samba Carnival only takes place in Rio de Janeiro, Brazil, then you might be surprised to know that it’s celebrated in other countries around the world too.
+The Asakusa Samba Carnival held each August in Tokyo’s Asakusa district is the largest carnival in the northern hemisphere and has been celebrated for more than 30 years now.
+If you happen to be in Tokyo during August, then why not attend this vibrantly colorful festival?
+Find out when, where, and how below.